neetzama/jenkins_study/README.md

 - Details of AWS CloudFormation are [available here][1].
 - Details of Ansible are [available here][2].
 - Details of Serverspec are [available here][3].
-- GitHub and Jenkins are linked by Webhooks.
+- GitHub and Jenkins are linked by webhook.

 ## Requirements
 - EC2 to install jenkins is Amazon Linux 2